 Talk to Your Doctor

 It is not unusual to have menstrual-type cramps during pregnancy.
 Most of the time, the pain does not indicate a significant problem.
-However, moderate to severe cramps can signify a bigger problem.
+However, moderate to severe period-line cramps when pregnant can signify a bigger problem.
 Call your doctor if your cramps concern you, especially if you also have other symptoms, such as vaginal bleeding, burning when you urinate, dizziness, lightheadedness, or fainting spells.